Arizona Travel Guides

 Mark and Kristen inside the Wave in Arizona

-Hiking the Wave in Arizona is easily one of our most memorable experiences to date.
-But unfortunately you can’t just turn up and hike the Wave.
-You will need a permit and rangers are usually on the trail checking permits.
+Hiking the Wave is one of our most memorable experiences to date.
+Unfortunately you can’t just turn up and hike, you’ll need a permit and rangers will be on the trail checking permits.

-Until March 2022, there was a very elusive lottery permit process which used to take place at a gymnasium in Kanab, Utah.
-This was how we won a permit to hike the wave at the end of 2021.
+Until March 2022, there was a lottery permit process which used to take place at a gymnasium in Kanab, Utah.
+This was how we won a permit to hike The Wave at the end of 2021.

 We were one of the last groups to score a permit through this in-person process.
-We stood with many other groups patiently waiting to see if our name was drawn.
-It was incredibly nerve racking and you could cut the tension with a knife.
+We stood with many other groups waiting to see if our number was drawn.
+It was incredibly nerve racking and you could cut the tension with a knife!

-However, the wave permit process is now held online and we have written a very detailed guide to help you understand the process.
+However, the wave permit process is now held online, and we’ve written a detailed guide to help you understand the process.
 Read about the wave permit process here.

-Then read our very popular post about hiking the Wave in Arizona.
-We will cover everything from the updated permit process, to packing, preparation and photography along with a full walk through of the hike.
+Next, read our popular guide on hiking the Wave in Arizona.
+We cover everything from the updated permit process, to packing, preparation and photography, along with our full walkthrough of the trail.

 Man standing on Devils Bridge in Sedona Arizona